Connecting to QuickBooks – Troubleshooting

 Do I need to worry about rights?

 If you do not enter a user name or password when launching QuickBooks and/or when you open your company file then you have not set up users.
-In this case you are implicitly logging in as the Admin account (all QB company files have a default Admin user account.)
+In this case you are implicitly logging in as the Admin user (all QB company files have a default Admin user account.)
 The Admin user has full rights to your file and so the details that follow don’t apply.

-If you log in as the special External Accountant user, then you have full rights to your file and the details that follow don’t apply.
+If you log in as the External Accountant user, then you have full rights to your file and the details that follow don’t apply.

 Required Rights